r1shabhpahwa/rfd-watcher/README.md

   rfd_watcher_image
 ```

-Alternatively, you can use an `.env` file to store your credentials:
+Alternatively, use an `.env` file for your credentials:

-1. Create a `.env` file:
+1. Create a `.env` file with your credentials:

 ```bash
 PUSHOVER_TOKEN=your_pushover_token
 PUSHOVER_USER_KEY=your_pushover_user_key
 ```

-2. Run the container with the `.env` file:
+2. Run the Docker container using the `.env` file:

 ```bash
 docker run --env-file .env -d rfd_watcher_image
 ```

-### 6. Check Logs
+### Checking Logs and Stopping the Docker Container

-To see logs from the running container:
+To view logs from the running container:

 ```bash
 docker logs <container_id>
 ```

-### 7. Stopping the Container

-To stop the container, you can use the `docker stop` command:
+To stop the container:

 ```bash
 docker stop <container_id>